Aramantos/MS1-World-Wide-Web/README.md

 ** **

-*   Initially, the transition from following an instructional video to creating your own code was challenging but eventually overcome by perseverence and assistance from the slack community.
+*   Initially, the transition from following an instructional video to creating your own code was challenging but eventually overcome through perseverence and assistance from the slack community.
 *   I started this project with a desktop-first approach and as the project went on I certainly realised the benefits of a mobile-first approach.

 ** **